larz0/bottom-browser/README.md

 ## Bottom Browser

 This is a [Brackets](http://brackets.io) extension for browsing sites within Brackets.
+Only works for certain sites.

 ### Installation